-Holding joysticks, mice and keyboards to play could become a thing of the past, thanks to Google and its Project Gameface.
+Holding joysticks, mice and keyboards to play could become a memory, thanks to Google and its Project Gameface.
 The company's goal is to make gaming accessible and engaging to an even wider audience by eliminating physical controllers altogether.

 Is the future of gaming written on our faces?

-At the latest Google event, I/O 2023, everyone focused on Bard and on the other promises of artificial intelligence.
-Far fewer have noticed to the announcement of this Project Gameface, but it deserves two words.
+In the latest Google event, I/O 2023, everyone focused on Bard and on the other promises of artificial intelligence.
+Far fewer paid attention to the announcement of this Project Gameface, but it deserves two words.

-Gameface is primarily intended for people who have mobility issues, such as those with muscular dystrophy.
+Gameface is designed primarily for people who have motility problems, such as those suffering from muscular dystrophy.
 Check it out here.

 No controller, no hands and no limits

 The technology behind the project uses a common webcam, which frames the user's face.
-Thanks to advanced machine learning models, the system is able to recognize and track 468 unique points on the face, accurately interpreting intentional head movements and facial expressions, which are translated into in-game actions.
+Thanks to advanced machine learning models, the system is able to recognize and track 468 unique points on the face, precisely interpreting intentional head movements and facial expressions, which are translated into actions within the game.

 Possible applications

-Project Gameface could have a significant impact on the game industry and game design, increasingly considering the needs of accessibility and inclusion.
+Project Gameface could have a significant impact on the video game industry and their design, increasingly considering the needs of accessibility and inclusion.
 Implementing this type of technology could make gaming more engaging and rewarding for more people, regardless of their motor skills.

-To be honest, the use of facial gestures and head movements as a controller could open up new scenarios even for "traditional" gamers, expanding their gaming possibilities.
+To be honest, the use of facial gestures and head movements as controllers could open up new scenarios even for "traditional" video gamers, expanding their gaming possibilities.

 Facial controller, in summary

-With just a smile or a glance, Project Gameface could open the doors of gaming to a much wider audience, and expand the horizon to the already present audience.
+With a simple smile or a glance, Project Gameface could open the doors of gaming to a much wider audience, and broaden its horizons to existing audiences.

 Who knows if it's for me: my boomer side keeps imagining crowds of kids full of facial tics, and this leaves me perplexed.